tytydraco/yessleep/out/We_were_raised_by_a_cult_that_worshipped_flowers.md

 As children, we were ignorant of that fact.

 The people that held us captive weren’t your typical cult; they were a simple, anachronistic group.
 Their sole reason for living, their raison d’être, was to serve Mother Flora.
-Her name was only ever uttered to us second-hand from the cult members' hushed prayers
+Her name was only ever uttered to us second-hand from the cult members' hushed prayers.

 Our interactions with them were cold and detached, with no semblance of warmth nor any disdain; they only communicated with us when necessary, like when they'd take us down to the basement to visit her.